 1. Intimate Strangers

 Digital technology is radically transforming touristic experiences.
 Online hospitality platforms, allowing private individuals to lease or rent short-term lodging, are redefining what counts as a travel destination.
 Airbnb is the emblematic example of such peer-to-peer tourism, currently featuring over three million lodgings.
 Its latest slogan, ‘live there’, reflects the search for ‘local’ and ‘genuine’ experiences against the manufactured experiences of the tourist industry.
-Under this banner, the platform introduces large numbers of tourists into residential areas.
+Under this banner, peer-to-peer platforms introduce large numbers of tourists into residential areas.
 This has been connected to a number of unintended social issues, from aggression to noise pollution to a weakened sense of community.

-Intimate Strangers explores the mechanisms underlying Airbnb’s hospitality problems.
-Starting from the premise that the service is informed by an ideology of authenticity in which the ‘local’ experience is idealized and commodified, it analyzes how this authenticity is negotiated in interactions between hosts, guests and locals, and how it produces tensions between concerns of privacy and intimacy.
-The project combines online, quantitative data analyses of user-generated content on Airbnb with offline interviews involving hosts, guests, and local stakeholders.
+Intimate Strangers explores the mechanisms underlying these hospitality problems.
+Starting from the premise that P2P services are informed by an ideology of authenticity in which the ‘local’ experience is idealized and commodified, it analyzes how this authenticity is negotiated in interactions between hosts, guests and locals, and how it produces tensions between concerns of privacy and intimacy.
+The project combines online, quantitative data analyses of user-generated content on platforms such as Airbnb with offline interviews involving hosts, guests, and local stakeholders.
 In sum, the project offers empirically supported insight into the effects of peer-to-peer tourism on hospitality.

 Established in 2017, ExTraVid (Exploring Travel in Videogames) is a project investigating video games as travel sites.
 It documents our favorite travel experiences in games, and aims to see what the relations are between virtual and physical travel.